github4touchdouble/nnet-enzyme/README.md

 # pbl_binary_classifier

-## HINWEIS: Environmental variables setzen
+## IMPORTANT: Setting up the environment

 **Create an own .env file in the root directory of the project**